Avoiding Common Pitfalls during Negotiations in China

 The world of the Far East has a vastly different mindset.
 China has a powerful collective mentality as opposed to our individualistic style.
 The collective view of the Chinese permeates their way of thinking and how they do things.
 They believe more in group goals, cooperation, harmony, relationship building, and face saving.
 This, combined with subtle ambiguous communication styles, are of far greater importance to the Chinese, than the importance we place on a contractual piece of paper.
 Even the word ‘negotiation’ is alien in Chinese culture.
 Its equivalency is far more subtle and indirect.
 Confrontation of any kind is considered dire and uncivil.

-Building durable relationships in the western business world is a relatively new model and has only partially ingrained itself in our deal making conceptualization.
+Building durable relationships in the western business world is a relatively new model and has only partially ingrained itself in our deal making conceptualisation.
 In China, building relationships is critical and must be seen as absolutely essential.
 It is the cornerstone of how they do business because they view any potential relationship as being developed for the long term.
 This is not to say they do not attach importance to a signed contract, but rather that they tend to view the contract as being less sacrosanct and not necessarily as rigidly as we do.

 There are several general observations that may be helpful, and they may have relevance to a successful discussion.
 These are generalities and may only be applicable in varying degrees, depending on the persons with whom you engage in your negotiations.
-Many Chinese have been educated in the West and may be more familiar with how we operate.
+Many Chinese negotiators have been educated in the West and may be more familiar with how we operate.
 Researching your counterparts prior to meeting with them, will be most beneficial in determining your approach.

 One important consideration, is that the initial meeting with your Chinese counterparts will entail the exchange of business cards.
 Unlike the westerners who barely glance at them, this process is important to the Chinese.
-Business cards define your ranking of what they perceive as your hierarchal structure.
+Business cards define your ranking of what they perceive as your hierarchical structure.
 Their cards will note their educational qualifications and titles.
 They will carefully examine your business card, as the information provides the initial basis for personal interaction and relationship building.

 Social engagements such as banquets or meals are another important feature in the relationship building process.
 A lot of business may be conducted during these repasts.
 The person who provides the invitation, foots the bill in China.